CAPTAINS COURAGEOUS (MGM 1937) Warner Home Video

 The loss is devastating to all, but particularly to Harvey who looks on in stung disbelief as the only real friend he has ever known slips beneath the water.
 Later, after the vessel is secure, Disko and Dan try to comfort Harvey, alas, to no avail.
 Far from belligerently rejecting their kindnesses, Harvey merely confesses to simply wishing to be left alone.
 Disko makes for port, realizing the only thing that may snap the boy from his grief is a reunion with his real father.
 Mr. Cheyne is overjoyed to learn his son did not drown at sea and rushes to be reunited with him, only to discover Harvey has been changed by his experiences at sea.
 He is ever more the man now; prematurely aged in his outlook on life and death; Mr. Cheyne comforting his son inside a church while caught in thoughtful prayer, still mourning Manuel.
 After some awkward consternation, Mr. Cheyne elects to respect Harvey’s friendship; also, assuming his responsibility for having failed the boy He vows to never again make the same mistake.
 Harvey has returned to him – a second chance by the gracious whim of fate and God’s good graces.
 The boy still needs guidance.
 But even more invaluable, he requires his love and compassion – in short: he needs a father.
 As Mr. Cheyne prepares to take Harvey home, the two regard one another as equals; Manuel’s memory lingering in our hearts as the screen fades to black.

 It is impossible to watch Captains Courageous without succumbing to the emotionally satisfying groundswell of its life-teaching precepts.
-Despite changing times and tastes, John Lee Mahin, Marc Connelly and Dale Van Every’s screenplay is so supremely invested in the universals of life the picture retains its perspective as a heartrendingly relevant melodrama, once seen, never to be entirely expunged.
+Despite changing times and tastes, John Lee Mahin, Marc Connelly and Dale Van Every’s screenplay is so supremely invested in the universals of life, the picture retains its perspective as a heartrendingly relevant melodrama, once seen, never to be entirely expunged.
 Victor Fleming, who primarily cut his teeth on a series of Clark Gable movies, is a masterful understudy of this particular brand of male-bonding.
-In retrospect, with Captains Courageous, Fleming – either consciously or subliminally – has given us another Clark Gable movie without Gable in it.
+With Captains Courageous, Fleming – either consciously or subliminally – has given us another Clark Gable movie without Gable.
 In absence of Hollywood’s then reigning ‘king’, Captains Courageous is immeasurably blessed to have Freddie Bartholomew.
 As fine as the rest of the cast is, they pale to the uncanny command Bartholomew illustrates throughout; his subtle conversion from scheming brat to sincere contrition is a spellbinding piece of screen acting.
 Kipling is right up Fleming’s alley and he employs his own inimitable stroke of genius on this memorable excursion – the tale infused with great heart and, of course, superbly staged action sequences for which all Fleming films are duly noted.
 Captains Courageous is quite possibly the greatest coming-of-age story ever committed to celluloid.
-Easily, it remains the high water mark in studio-made movie-land magic; a film about the brotherhood of the sea and a must see/must own experience to be forever treasured.
+Easily, it remains among the high-water marks in Metro’s studio-bound/movie-land magic; a compelling/life-enriching tale about the brotherhood of the sea and a must see/must own experience to be forever treasured by the young and young in heart.

-I am going to sincerely champion the Warner Archive gets a hold of Captains Courageous and fast track it for a Blu-ray release.
-The film is so deserving of one.
-But for now, Warner Home Video’s DVD remains an unexpected delight.
+Captains Courageous ought to be green-lit for Blu-ray in 2018.
+Honestly, it should have already made its way down the pike at the Warner Archive (along with such immortal children’s classics as National Velvet, Little Women and Lassie Come Home).
+For now, Warner Home Video’s DVD remains an unexpected delight.
 Considering the elements are well over seventy years old, this DVD holds up spectacularly; the gray scale, impeccably rendered with deep solid blacks and subtle tonality throughout.
 Whites are generally clean.
 Age-related artifacts are kept to a bare minimum.
 Certain scenes appear ever so slightly softly focused – and there are several instances (mostly during rear projection and/or stock shots) marginally suffering from heavier than usual grain.
 I suspect this is as it should be, although I am equally as certain contemporary video stabilization techniques could do something to make the transitions between stock footage and studio-bound process work more seamless without sacrificing the indigenous integrity of the image.
 For now, at least, this standard DVD transfer will surely not disappoint.
 The Dolby Digital mono audio has been cleaned up and is well-represented at an adequate listening level.
 Extras are the real disappointment.
 We get two unrelated short subjects and the original theatrical trailer.
 What?
 No audio commentary?
 Poo-poo, that!
 Otherwise, Captains Courageous is one of the all-time greats.
 Very highly recommended, indeed!

 FILM RATING (out of 5 - 5 being the best)